zultrn/parano/README.md

-### Parano - theme for helix editor
+### Parano - A theme for helix editor
-It's a strange mix between catppuccin mocha and ayu dark
+A extrange crossover between Ayu Dark and Catppuccin Mocha